 Sedil Dominova

-Its large frescoed vault has been recently restored and in the Christmas period it houses a typical Neapolitan nativity scene.
+Its large frescoed vault has been recently restored and in the Christmas period it houses a typical Neapolitan nativity scene based on the styles used in the 18 th century.

 Correale Museum